GriffinMulei/alx-low_level_programming/0x00-hello_world/README.md

 	this command prints the size of various types on the computer it is compiled and run on.
 ## 100 intel
 	this command generates the assembly code (Intel syntax) of a C code and save it in an output file.
+## 101-quote.c
+	this command  prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.